fcorowe/twitter_migatittudes/README.md

 ## Description

-This repository contains the relevant data and code to replicate the analysis and results reported in the paper "Using Twitter Data to Monitor Immigration Sentiment", forthcoming in A practitioner Guide Book to be published by *International Organization for Migration*.
+This repository contains the relevant data and code to replicate the analysis and results reported in the chapter "Using Twitter Data to Monitor Immigration Sentiment", Harnessing Data Innovation for Migration Policy: A Handbook for Practitioners published by International Organization for Migration.*.

 ## Paper aim